maypotot/cs180-project/README.md

 5. Wait for training which can take up to 2-3 hours
 6. It will notify once it is done and the model will be saved as "deeplearning_vit.pt"

+Note that to change the filenames of the models and csv in your directory

 ## Instructions to run demo_deeplearning_vit.ipynb
 1. Make sure you installed all packages and dependencies
 2. Find the variables:
- "image_dir" - makesure this is the file name of the file folder of the tests "model_path" - makesure this is the file name of the model, (usually "deeplearning_vit.pt"
+ "image_dir" - makesure this is the file name of the file folder of the tests "model_path" - makesure this is the file name of the model, usually "deeplearning_vit.pt"
 3. Once changed to the correct file, click Run All
 4. Wait for the print to ensure that predictions is already done and saved in the csv "deeplearning_vit_predictions.csv"